koskasmail/java/02_java/01_basic/00_gettingStarted/02_first_program.md

 # 📘 01.02 — First Java Program

+###

+* Java is Platform Independent, which means that you only need to write the program once to be able to run it on a number of different platforms (operating system: windows/linux/ubuntu).
+* Java is used to:
+    * develop apps for Google's Android OS
+    * various Desktop Applications

 ### `Statement`

 * `Statement` is a line of code that performs a specific task and end with a Semicolon ';'.